remy-abergel/pyepri/examples/getting_started/README.rst

 Getting started
 ===============

-We recommend newcomers to take a quick look at the following tutorials before going to practical EPR imaging applications.
+We recommend that newcomers take a quick look at the following tutorials before proceeding to practical EPR imaging applications.